 The contract is limited to three years.
 The position will be available immediately.

 The position is part-time to allow an opportunity for independent research dedicated to completion of doctoral work.

 • Analysis of data from next-generation sequencing platforms and data simulations for benchmarking of bioinformatics sequence analysis methods

 • Development and testing of metrics for evaluating software based on existing genome-based pathogen data sets

-• Development and visualization of a real-time benchmarking framework for evidence-based selection and integration of bioinformatics methods for genome-based pathogen classification
+• Development of a real-time benchmarking framework for evidence-based selection and integration of bioinformatics methods for genome-based pathogen classification

-• Development of manually and automatically created pipelines for integrating benchmarking results
+• Development of bioinformatics pipelines based on the benchmarking results

 • Publication and presentation of research results